 - lying on one side

-- yelping or any cries showing signs of pain
+- yelping or crying, showing signs of pain

 - watery vaginal discharge